STAT545-UBC/STAT545-UBC-original-website/block014_factors.md

 The same point generally applies to tables as well.

-Exercise (will probably make its way into homework): Consider `post_arrange`, `post_reorder`, and `post_both` as defined below.
+Exercise (part of [HW05](hw05_factor-boss-files-out-in.html)): Consider `post_arrange`, `post_reorder`, and `post_both` as defined below.
 State how the objects differ and discuss the differences in terms of utility within an exploratory analysis.
 If I swapped out `arrange(country)` for `arrange(slope)`, would we get the same result?
 Do you have any preference for one arrange statement over the other?

 ```r